Eijsden-Margraten, Limburg, The Netherlands

 Cycling route: 183718

 Provided by: route.nl

-You find your way through the hilly landscape until you see Groenendael Castle.
+You cycle past the Groenendael estate, where you can also visit the Groenendaalsmolen.
 This beautiful castle was mainly used for agricultural purposes.
-Only foundations of the original building from 1775 remain, because the building was demolished in 1921.
+Only the foundations of the original building from 1775 remain, because the building was demolished in 1921.
 Originally it was not really a castle but more of a fortified, moated house.
 It therefore had no knight status.
-Part of the wall remains of the old building have been incorporated into the masonry of the new house.
+Some of the wall remains of the old building have been incorporated into the wallwork of the new house.

 Below you will find various suggestions for breaks that you can visit during your route.
 These are divided into different categories, making it easy for you to choose.